Superwash -- superwashing -- is treating wool chemically so that it can be machine-washed without fear of shrinkage.

 BUT ...
 Of course there are disadvantages to superwashing, else it would always be done:

 - Wool doesn't have those scales for no reason.
 The spaces between the scales enable water vapor to infiltrate a wool fiber, and enable the fiber to exclude liquid water ...
-So vapor coming off the body, and humidity from outside air can be slowly taken into the fiber, but the water from rain or even a swim does not enter the fiber.
+So vapor coming off the body, and humidity from outside air can be slowly taken into the fiber, but the water from rain or even a swim is greatly inhibited from entering the fiber.
 Covering the fibers with polymer reduces or eliminates this behavior.
 Etching the scales away with acid (the superwash method used on our fiber) also changes the way the wool handles water.

 - Covering or eliminating the scales weakens the yarn because scales prevent yarn from stretching and breaking ... when fibers are lined up in opposite directions, the scales prevent the fibers from slipping past each other ... the scales hold the yarn together.
 Some knitters describe yarns superwashed with polymer as slippery, and they are well-known to stretch over time